 How much does minimum liability car insurance cost?

-Below, you can see the average rates by state for minimum liability levels of coverage, according to 2022 data.
+Below are the average rates by state for minimum liability coverage limits.

 Colorado$437